jeffmaynes/jeffmaynes.github.io/_pages/modern.md

 ## Course Policies

-**Well-Being Policy**

-Here are two reasons I care about your well-being.
-First, a student who feels safe, welcome, and healthy, is a more successful student.
-If you are well, you'll learn more.
-Second, and more importantly, your college experience, including this class, should contribute to a well-lived life.
-The information we cover, and the skills we practice, are in service to that well-lived life.

-In practice, this means that if you are struggling in any way - academically, personally, whatever, please feel encouraged to set up a meeting or stop by my office to chat.
-I am always willing to listen, and where I can, help.

-St. Lawrence also has a host of resources available to you with your intellectual, physical, and emotional wellness.
-You can find a handy guide to all of these resoruces on the [Well-Being Resources](https://www.stlawu.edu/well-being-resources) page, and through [SLU Thrives](https://www.stlawu.edu/slu-thrives).

 **Respect for your classmates**

 We are a community, and every one of us is a part of it.
 Contributing to a healthy community is important, both because it affirms that each of us belongs and has a place here at St. Lawrence and in Philosophy courses, but also because we all learn better when we feel we can trust each other.
 We can trust each other to listen and think carefully about what we say.
 We can trust each other to value us as people, and to respect our dignity.
 We can trust each other to challenge us, but to do so with humility, recognizing that we all get things wrong.